|

 called just DOS).
 This branch included DOS-based Windows 95-then Windows 98

-–Windows 98 second edition and Windows Me (Windows Millenium).
+–Windows 98 second edition, Windows 2000, and Windows Me (Windows Millenium).
 Of these,

-actually Windows 95 and Windows 98, second edition are the best since they
+actually Windows 95 and Windows 98, second edition were the best since they

-people use Windows 98 second edition and, for an older computer, this is the
+people still use Windows XP and, for an older computer, this is the

 best choice for an operating system in Microsoft Windows arena.
 It is

-relatively stable and very usable by average person with their personal
+relatively stable and very usable by the average person with their personal

 was developed around early 1992 This OS is different from Windows 98 second